albertintech/JavaProjects/README.md

 # JavaProjects

-Projects in this repository where created to follow along with the book "Job Ready Java"
+Projects in this repository were created while working along with the book "Job Ready Java"